Frank Moya Pons

 and in 2007 History of the Caribbean: plantations, trade, and war in the Atlantic world.
 He has also conducted much work into slavery in the Dominican Republic and Caribbean.

 Moya has a Degree in 'Philosophy' at the Autonomous University of Santo Domingo (UASD); has a Master in both 'Latin American History' and 'European History' at Georgetown University.
 Moya has a Ph.D. in 'Latin American History', 'Economic Development' and 'Quantitative Methods' from Columbia University.

-Moya Pons has taught history at the Pontifical Catholic University Mother and Teacher in the Dominican Republic, in Columbia and Florida universities in the USA, and has been Research Professor at City College.
+Moya Pons has taught history at the Pontifical Catholic University Mother and Teacher in the Dominican Republic, in Columbia and Florida universities in the US, and has been research professor at City College.

 Moya was President of the Dominican Academy of History.
 In 2013, he published Bibliografía de la Historia Dominicana 1730-2010.